pnpm/pnpm/.changeset/lemon-clocks-brake.md

 "@pnpm/headless": minor
 ---

-nodeLinker may accept a new value: node-modules. node-modules will create a "classic" node_modules folder without using symlinks.
+nodeLinker may accept two new values: `isolated-node-modules` and `hoisted-node-modules`. `hoisted-node-modules` will create a "classic" `node_modules` folder without using symlinks.